MrGibus/Enum_vs_trait/Readme.md

 - Neither method appears more complex than the other.
 - Both methods can utilise generics equally.
 - Enums are noticeably more performant that traits.
-- Generics make no noticable impact on performance for enums but a marginal impact for traits.
+- Generics make no noticable impact on performance for enums bRemove previous architecture and renameut a marginal impact for traits.
 No explanation for this.

+## Scalability Disclaimer
+After changing the architecture in a larger project from a dynamic trait based system to an enum-based system.
+Significant performance drops were noticed (Doubled the time taken).
+Still investigating the causes of this as it's likely a niche issue.